 Capital gains from the sale of unlisted shares by a Danish corporate shareholder are generally tax-exempt with no minimum ownership or holding period requirement.
-Capital gains on listed shares are tax-exempt under the participation exemption, cf. section 7.5.
+Capital gains on listed shares held by Danish corporate shareholders are taxed annually on a mark-to-market basis.
+Listed shares may be tax-exempt under the participation exemption, cf. section 7.5.

-When transferring shares in a limited partnership company that is considered transparent for tax purposes, the net profits and losses as well as net assets are attributed to the individual partners in proportion to their partnership shares.
+When transferring shares in a limited partnership company that is considered transparent for tax purposes, the net profits and losses as well as net assets are attributed to the individual partners in proportion to their pro rata partnership shares.
 Any gains generated by the sale of a partnership share in a limited partnership company owning real estate are taxed as capital gains from sale of the property on the part of the holder of the partnership share.